rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/6-submit-your-idea.md

 ## 🎉 Workshop Complete!

-Congratulations — you’ve finished the WWL AI Frontier Workshop sprint!
+Congratulations — you’ve finished the WWL Frontier Hack Event sprint!
 Your team has:

 - Defined a problem or opportunity